The Costume Society

-The Costume Society is a British organisation formed in 1965 to promote the study and preservation of historic and contemporary dress.
+The Costume Society is national membership organisation in the United Kingdom, formed in 1965 to promote the study and preservation of historic and contemporary dress.
 It publishes a scholarly journal, Costume, as well as one-off publications; and organises events and study days.
+It is a registered charity under English law.

 History

 The Costume Society was formed in 1965, arising from a developing interest in the history of fashion and a desire on the part of its founders to foster serious research in an area which previously had been the domain of the amateur collector.
 The immediate genesis of the organisation was a meeting held at the Victoria and Albert Museum on 13 October 1964.